agoose77/multiplayer-crossword-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Production
+This project uses NGINX to unify the backend endpoint under the same endpoint as the static files using a reverse-proxy.
+This is used to facilitate the `proxy` feature during development.

+Use `npm run start` / `$PWD/production/launch-production.sh`, or perform the following steps:
+1. `cd` to the git root directory
+1. Build the package using `npm build`
+1. Start the backend on `localhost:5000` using `npm run start-backend` (or `python3 $PWD/backend/crossword.py`)
+1. Run NGINX to unify the backend under the static endpoint `sudo docker run --rm --name crossword -v $PWD/production/nginx:/etc/nginx:ro -v $PWD/build:/usr/share/nginx/html --network=host -nginx`
+1. Connect to `localhost:8000`
+1. [Optional] One can use `ngrok` to expose the server to an external URL, with `ngrok start -config=.$PWD/production/ngrok.conf`.

+## Development
+In development mode, do not use nginx.
+The backend is proxied by `src/setupProxy.js`

+1. `cd` to the git root directory
+1. Start the backend on `localhost:5000` using `npm run start-backend` (or `python3 ./backend/crossword.py`)
+1. Start the frontend with `npm start`

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

+Launches the backend, NGINX, and starts ngrok session.

+### `npm test`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run start-dev-frontend`

-Runs the app in the development mode.<br />
+Runs the frontend in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run start-backend`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Run the backend python server.

+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm run build`